awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     8. **Intuition**: Dig Deep Before Building Up.
     Develop your intuition through play and exploration of concepts and skills.
-    Understand how understanding works, and don’t recourse to cheap. tricks of memorization to avoid deeply knowing things.
+    Understand how understanding works, and don’t recourse to cheap tricks of memorization to avoid deeply knowing things.

     9. **Experimentation**: Explore Outside Your Comfort Zone.
 All of these principles are only starting points.
 True mastery comes not just from following the path trodden by others but from exploring possibilities they haven’t yet imagined.

 Scott Young got these principles from meta-analysis, personal experience, and the available cognitive science literature.
 Many of us have used these ideas in our studies and lives but to systemize this into an extremely effective process takes a lot more than understanding these concepts in principle.
 The practice is hard.
 Put another way **common sense isn't common practice**.
 And remember kids, sometimes you need to know when to break the rules.
 These are all heuristics mind you, not scientific laws.

 ## Metalearning